Avoiding Delays and Payout Failures

 Bank Account Number

-If you think you may have entered an incorrect Bank Account Number/IBAN, you can do one of two things:
+If you have entered an incorrect Bank Account Number/IBAN, you can do one of the following:

-- Open a support ticket, provide us with your Bank Account Number/IBAN, and ask us to check whether we have the correct information on file.
+- Open a support ticket.
+Please provide us with your Bank Account Number/IBAN, and ask us to check whether we have the correct information on file.

 Some payments fail because the beneficiary on the account is incorrect.
 This issue is especially common for banks located outside of the United States.
 International banking rules have severely tightened recently, and the beneficiary name on bank accounts must be precisely correct.
 As with the possibility of an incorrect number in your bank account information, please also check the name of the beneficiary (the Account Holder Name) in Dashboard to make sure it matches your bank account.